 The unique thing about the beaches on Paxos is that hardly any of the beaches are sandy, perhaps only one or two.
-The Glyfada beaches on the eastern tip of the island are covered in pebbles, whereas the western coast of Paxos has no beaches at all.
-Here, you can see only sea rocks against deep and rugged cliffs.
-Most of the beaches are very narrow and pebbly, but have clean and crystal clear waters.
-This makes the Glyfada beach perfectly suitable for boat excursions and snorkeling activities.
-Glyfada Beach Villas is located right on the beach and breakfast is served in the taverna overlooking the beautiful coastline.
+The beaches on Paxos on the eastern tip of the island are covered in pebbles, whereas the western coast of Paxos has no beaches at all.
+Here, you will find deep and rugged cliffs.
+Most of the beaches on Paxos are very narrow and pebbly, but have clean and crystal clear waters.
+This makes them perfectly suitable for boat excursions and snorkeling activities.
+Let’s take a brief tour of the best beaches on Paxos.

 There are around 30 Paxos beaches.
 All varying in size, but most are well accessed by boat and some are accessible by foot.
 The most popular Glyfada beaches are:

-Gaios is the capital of Paxos, that consist of a stunning harbor which is laced with cafes and tavernas.
+Gaios is the capital of Paxos, and has stunning harbour laced with cafes and tavernas.
 One of the best beaches around here is Mongonissi.
-This is is a sandy beach, ideal for swimming, which has excellent coves that are accessible by boats.
-This beach was recently dynamited out of cliffs and filled with sand.
+This is a sandy beach, ideal for swimming, with a few secluded coves that can best be accessed with a boat.

 Lakka has an excellent harbor, which is stunningly shaped like a horseshoe.
 The water in this harbor is safe to swim in, even for children.
 Around these waters you can see some amazing sea caves.
 Harami and Kanoni are two beautiful beaches inside the bay of Lakka, which are especially favorite among families.

-Since the Paxos island is relatively small and the beaches are close together, you can visit all these Greek beaches within 3 or 4 days.
-Of course, this also depends on whether you want to relax in between or not.
-Although most beaches are known for their sandy landscape, most beaches in Paxos don’t have this.
-However, this only ensures that the beaches get their own unique charm, which a sandy beach lacks.
+Since Paxos is relatively small and the beaches are close together, you can visit all these Greek beaches in a matter of 3 or 4 days.
+Remember: beaches on Paxos are made up of pebbles, stones, or rocks.
+This gives these beaches their own unique charm and ensures crystal clear visibility, since no sand particles are floating around.
 The Glyfada beaches are ideal for sunbathing and swimming, as the sea here is calm and clean.
-Finally, the beaches on Paxos are definitely worth visiting for their uniqueness and tranquility.
-It’s clear to see why they are voted as one of the top twenty great escapes!
+It’s clear to see why Paxos beaches were voted as one of the top twenty great escapes!